AppliedAcousticsChalmers/nidaqmxAio/README.md

 ### Usage

-Run `python run_meas.py <simulation time> <sample rate>` with additional arguements for channel input/outputs.
+Run `python run_meas.py <simulation time> <sample rate>` with additional arguments for channel input/outputs.

 The script is built without external triggering/clocking devices in mind.
 Due to system delays that cannot be deterministically calculated, the test signals are zero padded to avoid truncated ends.
 Type `python run_meas.py --help` for information on the additional arguments.

-Inputs and outputs are used serially.
-To define them correctly, define the ins/outs for each module in a list, starting from the first on the chassis module.
-For example, if 2 inputs are needed from the module in slot 2 and 1 output from the module in slot 4, run the script as `python run_meas.py <simulation time in s> <sample rate> -ai 2 -ao 1`.
-In the case more modules are connected but not needed, include them using 0 ins/outs.
-For example if an additional input module is connected at slot 5, run  `python run_meas.py <simulation time in s> <sample rate> -ai 2 0 -ao 1`.
+#### Input arguments

+If you need to run the script with other than the default values, specify the corresponding arguments explicitly.

+`-tp <string>` or `--signalType <string>`:
+The type of the output signal to be generated.
+Currently, `white_noise` and `pink_noise` are supported (default: `pink_noise`)

+`-pad N` or `--pad_samples N`:
+Pad N samples at the end of the signal to avoid input truncation due to system delays (default `5000`)

+`-ai X Y ...` or `--channelsIn X Y ...`:
+Set the number of analog input channels per module.
+Begin from the lowest numbered slot and continue.
+The number of input channels per module are chosen serially.
+For example, if the argument is set as `-ai 2 4 0`, the first 2 input channels are used from the module connected at the lowest numbered slot on the chassis, the 4 from the second and none from the third.
+The number of channels and modules set here should match your physical setup (default: `0`)

+`-ao X Y ...` or `--channelsOut X Y ...`:
+Set the number of analog output channels per module.
+Begin from the lowest numbered slot and continue.
+The number of output channels per module are chosen serially.
+For example, if the argument is set as `-ao 2 4 0`, the first 2 output channels are used from the module connected at the lowest numbered slot on the chassis, the 4 from the second and none from the third.
+The number of channels and modules set here should match your physical setup (default: `0`)

+`-airms N` or `--aiRange N`:
+The analog input expected peak to peak range in rms volts (default: `3`)

+`-aorms N` or `--aoRange N`:
+The analog output expected peak to peak range in rms volts (default: `3`)

+`-sv True/False` or `--save_file True/False`:
+Choose to save the collected data.
+You will be asked to provide the desired filename after the measurement (default: `False`)

+`-bf N` or `--bufferSize N`:
+Buffer size in samples of the input channels (default: `2048`)

 ### TODO
 The acquisition algorithm works as is, but further post processing methods are needed to get meaningful results.